 Golden milk with a twist

-- 1 tbsp collagen (leave out if vegan)
+- 1 tablespoon collagen (leave out if vegan)

 - 1.5 cups almond milk

-- 1-2 tsp honey to taste or leave out
+- 1-2 teaspoon honey to taste or leave out

 1. Over medium-low heat, combine all ingredients and simmer for 3-5 minutes.